gf-dcc/data-model/README.md

 If you've cooked up a new template that's ready for production, you will need to add it to the menu through updating this file.
 This will make sure that:
 - It shows up in the DCA menu.
-- Continuous integration tests are run for this template.
-For example, if an attribute is accidentally removed that a user-facing template depends on, it will be break the test and alert us that the pull request contains an incompatible change.
+- Continuous integration tests are run for this template; if a change breaks a user-facing template, it show up in the test for the pull request.

 ## External comments, questions, contributions